Good Day Possibly Ruined

 Does my insurance cover fines for GDPR non-compliance?

 As with any set of rules and regs, it’s up to you as the business owner or manager to make sure you’ve ticked the necessary boxes.
 GDPR is something your business has to comply with, not a service your business offers.
-So, insurance that’s designed to fix problems with your work (such as professional indemnity insurance) doesn’t cover fines for non-compliance.
+So, insurance designed to fix problems with the service your business offers (professional indemnity insurance) doesn’t cover fines for regulatory non-compliance.

 Considering a fine will be up to either 4% of your annual revenue or €20m, it pays to do your homework and avoid any problems in the first place.